CESSProject/cess-miner/README.md

 ```

 ### Firewall configuration
-By default, cess-bucket uses port `4001` to listen for incoming connections, if your platform blocks these two ports by default, you may need to enable access to these port.
+By default, cess-miner uses port `4001` to listen for incoming connections, if your platform blocks these two ports by default, you may need to enable access to these port.

 #### ufw
 For hosts with ufw enabled (Debian, Ubuntu, etc.), you can use the ufw command to allow traffic to flow to specific ports.
 Use the following command to allow access to a port: